Licensing Guides

 Entry-level Employment: The other way to begin is to simply look for an entry-level job opening and work for a licensed mechanical contractor.
 Again, though, most employers state in job postings that HVAC training is preferred.
 Some employers will act as a sponsor in a registered apprenticeship through Alaska’s Office of Apprenticeship, which maintains a list of registered apprenticeships that meet national standards for registration with the U.S. Department of Labor.
 Apprenticeships through the Department of Labor are recognized nationwide, so your credentials will move with you.
 You will be required to attend classes at night or on weekends to get the requisite theoretical training, but you’ll be getting your academic instruction in tandem with your practical experience, and you probably won’t be paying for all of it.

-LICENSING/EXAMINATION: Once you’ve accrued the required education and experience to become licensed as a mechanical administrator, you can apply for the category that aligns with the work you perform using this form.
-The form will need to be notarized and returned with a $150 nonrefundable application fee and $200 license fee.
-It should include a complete resume detailing education and experience in the license category for which you are applying, a “Certificate in Support of Applicant’s Experience and Qualifications” from three persons who are employed in the mechanical industry in any state in the category for which you are applying.
+APPLY FOR LICENSE: Once you meet experience requirements, you will need to fill out and submit a license application.
+There is a $150 nonrefundable application fee and $200 license fee.
+You will need to provide a complete resume detailing education and experience in the license category for which you are applying, including a “Certificate in Support of Applicant’s Experience and Qualifications” from three persons who are employed in the mechanical industry in any state in the category for which you are applying.
 Individuals completing the form must have personal knowledge of your work experience and qualifications.
 You should also include official transcripts from a college, university, or trade school sent directly to the Division of Corporations, Business and Professional Licensing by the school (if using education to qualify).
 An individual applying for licensure by examination must provide all of this to obtain approval to schedule the license examination.
-More on the exam itself is below.

 Because there is no entry-level state licensing for HVAC technicians, it will take as much time as it takes to meet employer expectations.
 Most employers prefer some kind of post-secondary training.
 Certificate programs vary in length.
 Some are only six months.
-Most associate degree programs in Applied Science will take about two years.
+Most associate degree programs in applied science will take about two years.
 Apprenticeships are typically five years long.
 Beyond that, each of the categories of Mechanical Administrator license takes a minimum of two to four years of experience in the discipline for which you are applying.

-Alaska HVAC Training programs and schools
+Alaska HVAC Training Programs and Schools

 There are many programs to get the training you need to become an HVAC technician or mechanical contractor in Alaska.
 There are also many more options for online training.